aliafsahnoudeh/awesome-iran/Readme.md

 # Awesome Iran

-A collection of awesome projects about Iran, its culture, literature and Persian language, history, and more.
+A collection of projects about Iran — its culture, literature, Persian language, history, and more.

 ## Geography and Maps